 After a sudden change of plans and a two-day visit to Chanderi, we are back on our pre-decided plan.
 As per the plan we have to reach Khajuraho today.
 Its an almost four and a half hr drive from Chanderi.
-The drive is pretty ok, as a condition of the road is good despite being in MP.
+The drive is pretty ok, as the condition of the road is good despite being in MP.

 After having a magnificent evening at Chanderi, we had a peaceful sleep at our own Kothi.
 The next morning started with breakfast in bed and we were ready to move to our next destination.
-“The land of erotic beauty” built by the Chandela dynasty, Khajuraho.
-Which includes artistic stoneworks of gods, goddesses, warriors, musicians, real and mythological animals, sensual and dancing postures of nymphs.
+“The land of erotic beauty” was built by the Chandela dynasty, Khajuraho.
+Which includes artistic stoneworks of gods, goddesses, warriors, musicians, real and mythological animals, and sensual and dancing postures of nymphs.
 All these showcase the great skill of sculptors.

 Why Not Just The Tale of Kamasutra

 To illustrate the idea of life that engaged an aesthetic object to create something inspirational, has been overshadowed by the petty representation of Kamasutra in the carvings, in these beautiful temples.
 These erotic sculptures comprise only ten percent of the Khajuraho temple complex.
 The rest of the carving shed more light on the daily life of commoners, that existed during those times.
-Just to give you a few examples, there are sculptures of women apply makeup, potters, musician, farmers, marriage proceedings, hunting, etc are found in abundant.
+Just to give you a few examples, there are sculptures of women applying makeup, potters, musician, farmers, marriage proceedings, hunting, etc are found in abundant.

 This place is well connected from Jhansi via NH39, at a distance of approx 175km, which will take 4h 30min to drive down.
-Been a popular tourist destination this place has multiple options for stay, varying from homestays to five-star hotels.
+Being a popular tourist destination this place has multiple options for stay, varying from homestays to five-star hotels.
 We had booked our stay at the Syna Heritage Hotel, which offered us a good deal as it was offseason.
 As we reached Khajuraho around 1330h, we had a complete day in hand with us to explore the town.

 Legends assert the Khajuraho was built by the son of the moon god, Chandravarman.
 Originally 85 temples were built but only 25 had stood the test of time.
-I was surprised to know that, these temples were lost for very long.
+I was surprised to know that, these temples were lost for a very long.
 These were found in 1838, by British officer T S Brut who was apparently guided to ruins by his palanquin bearers.
 Britishers were the first ones to start the restoration work in these temples.
-It was the Vindhyachal ranges and its vegetation which saved these temples from Mughal’s onslaught on various occasions.
+It was the Vindhyachal ranges and their vegetation that saved these temples from Mughal’s onslaught on various occasions.

 Khajuraho Temple Group

 It’s mainly the western group of temples you should be focusing on.
 The construction and the sculptures of temples are generally on the same lines.
 I wanted to give out a brief of each temple but Ritesh didn’t agree.
-He just said, let the readers go and enjoy the beauty by their own experience.
+He just said, to let the readers go and enjoy the beauty through their own experience.
 In the evening there is a light and sound show.
 To add a cherry on the cake the entire show is narrated by none other than Mr. Amitabh Bacchan.